pineapplemachine/camel-to-kebab-js/readme.md

 [![Build Status](https://travis-ci.org/pineapplemachine/camel-to-kebab-js.svg?branch=master)](https://travis-ci.org/pineapplemachine/camel-to-kebab-js)

 This is a JavaScript library implementing one function, **camelToKebabCase**.
 It accepts a _camelCase_ string as input and outputs a _kebab-case_ equivalent.
+It also works for _PascalCase_ inputs.

 The package is licensed according to the very permissive [zlib/libpng license](https://github.com/pineapplemachine/camel-to-kebab-js/blob/master/LICENSE).